PAIDiPaidThis.com

 Is Apoquel or Cytopoint cheaper overall?

 It depends on your dog's size and how long each flare lasts.
-For a small dog treated all year, daily tablets bought online can work out well.
-For a big dog needing only a few months of cover, the injection may be simpler.
-The real prices below help you compare.
+For a small dog treated all year, daily tablets bought on prescription from an online pharmacy can work out cheaper than repeated injections.
+For a big dog that only needs a few months of cover, the injection can be simpler and may total less once you weigh up a full year of tablets.
+The real prices below let you compare both against your dog's own weight band.

 Can I buy Apoquel online to save money?

 Yes.
-Ask your vet for a written prescription, then buy the tablets from a registered online pharmacy.
-The September 2026 rules cap the prescription fee at £21, so the paperwork should not wipe out the saving.
+Ask your vet for a written prescription, then buy the tablets from a registered online pharmacy rather than the clinic dispensary.
+From September 2026 the prescription fee is capped at £21, so the cost of getting the paperwork should not wipe out what you save by buying online.

 Does pet insurance pay for itch treatment?